dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 ## <a name="extending-validation"></a> Extending Validation Components

-In certain situations, you might want to customize the error styles to conform to your design system.
+In certain situations, you might want to customise the error styles to conform to your design system.
 For example, suppose you're building your applications with Bootstrap.
 You might want to apply Bootstrap validation styles to improve the user experience.

 ![](./images/form-validation-2.jpg)